17+ Facts about Arctic Terns From Arctic to Antarctic! (Free Printable)

 This remarkable coordination is a testament to the species’ incredible navigational abilities and communication skills.

-The High-Flying Arctic Tern: One of the Fastest Migratory Birds on Earth:
+The Arctic Tern Is One of the Fastest Migratory Birds on Earth

 The High Flying Arctic Tern One Of The Fastest Migratory Birds On Earth